What is YFA?

 Designed to engage youth in authentic film production, Young Filmmakers Academy (YFA) introduces students to the challenges of filmmaking.
 Students work in teams to write, produce, and edit short films around a common structure.
 After the writing, directing, filming, and editing are complete, the VFF honors our Young Filmmakers with a red carpet premiere of their films.

-Under the guidance of Light House Studio mentors, YFA participants learn about filmmaking through classroom-based workshops.
+Under the guidance of Light House Studio teaching artists, YFA participants learn about filmmaking through classroom-based workshops.
 The Light House Studio team develops curriculum, works with teachers to schedule school visits, and leads lecture on different aspects of filmmaking, giving students the opportunity to learn from the experts at the only youth filmmaking studio in Virginia.

 - Maximum running time for your film is 2 minutes including credits– no exceptions, not even a split screen second.